-Figure 6 - Elements of an Integrated Physical Security Program
+Figure 6- Elements Of An Integrated Physical Security Program

-All of these elements could be provided by contracted service organization.
+For all intents and purposes, all of these elements could be provided by contracted service organization.

-Many security service providers have seen the opportunity and are blending technology into their established customer relationships.
-Alf Goransson, President and CEO of Securitas, alluded to the opportunity as follows:
+Many of the security service providers have seen the opportunity and are blending technology into their established customer relationships.
+Alf Goransson, President and CEO of Securitas alluded to the opportunity as follows: